How to configure Google Scholar settings

 OpenURL Options: You can choose which types of OpenURL requests you will accept and must choose at least one.
 The types enabled determine what items end users will be able to access.
 For example, choosing only DOI will result in requests including only a DOI.
 So, if an item does not have a DOI associated with it in the knowledge base, and end user will not get a link to that item.
 Enabling all will provide the most possible links.
 All options are supported by the OCLC link resolver and users are encouraged to use them all.

 Restrict ability to view links to IP address(es) I have added. (default): Select if you want to limit links to your items to patrons that are located within your IP address(es).
 If selected, IP address(es) are required.
 Proceed to enter your IP address(es).

 Make links available within and outside of IP address(es).: Select if you want links to be available both within your IP address(es) as well as off campus.
 Patrons located within your IP address(es) will see links automatically.
 Off-campus patrons will need to add your library to their settings in Google Scholar > Library links.
-They will not have access to subscription content without passing through your link resolver, proxy, or authentication settings.
+They will not have access to subscription content without passing through your link resolved, proxy, or authentication settings.
 If selected, IP address(es) are highly recommended.
 Proceed to enter your IP address(es).

-- IP Address(es): This field sets the IP ranges associated with your institution.
-Google Scholar uses these IP ranges to automatically show links for patrons who are accessing Google Scholar from within these ranges.
-You can add ranges by clicking the (+) to the right of the field.
-Be sure to enter the start and end of the IP ranges represented by a dash between them.
+- IP Address(es): This field sets the IP address or range associated with your institution.
+Google Scholar uses these IP addresses and ranges to automatically show links for patrons who are accessing Google Scholar from within these addresses and ranges.
 If you do not set this value, users must manually select your library from Google Scholar library link settings in order for links to your resources to appear in results lists.
 You can add an address or range by clicking the Add Row button to the right of the table.
 Click the Save button in the Actions column to save the IP address or range.

 - Once you have completed these fields, click Save.
 Links will appear within 1 - 2 weeks after configuration depending on Google Scholar's harvesting schedule.

-Once you have enabled Google Scholar across all of your collections in Institution Settings > Proxy and Authentication > Google Scholar, default settings will be active within each collection's settings.
-By default, full-text and print collections will be enabled for Google Scholar (the interface will say "Use institution setting").
+Once you have enabled Google Scholar in Institution Settings > Proxy and Authentication > Google Scholar, default settings will be active within each collection's settings.

 - Search for the collection and open it.